SparkPost/community-bot/welcome.md

 Start off in the #welcome channel.
 Feel free to introduce yourself... we're a friendly crew :) Tell us who you are and where you're from, or just wave hello.
 We'd love to get to know you!

-If you've got a general question about getting started with SparkPost, head over to #community-support.
+If you've got a general question about getting started with SparkPost, head over to #community-help.
 Someone there will be able to help you, or at least point you in the right direction.

 Know exactly what topic you need help with?
 Take a look at the list of channels -- you just may find the one you're looking for!